briansimiyuj/doctor-appointment-app/README.md

       2. Create a Modal Body component and mount it on the Cancel Appointment Modal component
       3. Wrap the Modal Body component with a Modal Provider
-      4. Create a Reason component and mount it on the Modal Body component
+      4. Create a Reason component and mount it on the Modal Body component if profileType is doctor
         a.
 It will have a text area to input the reason for cancellation
         b.
 If the reason is empty, show an error message

-      5. Create an Alternative Input component and mount it on the Modal Body component
+      5. Create an Alternative Input component and mount it on the Modal Body component if profileType is doctor
       6. Make the the modal scrollable if the content is too long
       7. Create a Confirmation checkbox component and mount it on the Modal Body component
         a.
 It will have a checkbox to confirm the cancellation